qmzheng09work/VIIRS_timeseries/README.md

 Follow the detailed description in Section 3.3.3 and 3.3.4 of the paper to train Random Forest classifier, map monthly urban built-up area and identify urban land change types.

+### 3.5 Convert .csv files back to geotiff

+When necessary, you can use [[code](https://github.com/qmzheng09work/VIIRS_timeseries/blob/main/Time%20Series%20fitting/csv_to_geotiff.m)] to convert .csv files back to geotiff.